boldflight/BibleConverter/test_EPUB/output/rom.md

 [23] And what if he is willing to make known the wealth of his glory on the objects of mercy that he has prepared beforehand for glory—
 [24] even us, whom he has called, not only from the Jews but also from the Gentiles?
 [25] As he also says in Hosea:
+“I will call those who were not my people, ‘My people,’ and I will call her who was unloved, ‘My beloved.’”
+[26] “And in the very place where it was said to them, ‘You are not my people,’ there they will be called ‘sons of the living God.’”
 [27] And Isaiah cries out on behalf of Israel, “Though the number of the children of Israel are as the sand of the sea, only the remnant will be saved, [28] for the Lord will execute his sentence on the earth completely and quickly.”
 [29] Just as Isaiah predicted,
+“If the Lord of Heaven’s Armies had not left us descendants, we would have become like Sodom, and we would have resembled Gomorrah.”

 ### Israel’s Rejection Culpable